jackyzha0/quartz/content/Meta/Moves/Ranger.md

 ### Backup Plans
 Your Prep resets to 6 instead of 4.
 ### Big Game Hunter
-There is always some creature or monster nearby that needs to be dealt with.
-Whenever you like, tell the GM there is a monster in the region.
-Then answer three of the questions below, and the GM will answer the remaining three questions in secret.
+There is always some creature or monster nearby that needs to be dealt with. <span class="move-trigger">Whenever you like, tell the GM there is a monster in the region.
+Then answer three of the questions below,</span> and the GM will answer the remaining three questions in secret.
 - How big is it?
 - How many are there?
 - Where is its lair?